-As an investor in the mobile home market, it’s important to know these 5 things to look for during a mobile home inspection in Northern Kentucky or Cincinnati.
+As an investor in the mobile home market, it’s important to know these 5 things to look for during a mobile home inspection in Greater Cincinnati Area or Cincinnati.
 You should be aware that there are rules under which residents in many mobile home parks are required to repair, The park may even initiate the repairs and bill you at their rate after a given deadline.
 You’ll need to keep this factor in mind when planning for your timeline and budget when renovating a used unit.

 This is especially important when living in the Northern Kentucky or Cincinnati area considering we get A LOT of rain.
 Our weather is extremely unpredictable and you want to be sure that you will be covered throughout all elements… literally!

-Polybutylene piping (PB) is an important thing to look for during a mobile home inspection in Northern Kentucky or Cincinnati.
+Polybutylene piping (PB) is an important thing to look for during a mobile home inspection in Greater Cincinnati Area or Cincinnati.
 Used from 1978 to 1995, this product resulted in a class-action suit due to damage caused by leaking pipes, the time period for claims having ended in 2007.
 Replacement is the only remedy and can run into the thousands, and cause issues with home insurance.
 The easiest access to view the piping is at the water heater or sinks and toilets where small lengths of the pipes come out of the wall.
 You’ll also want to make sure every faucet is functioning, so turn every handle.
 You should also flush every toilet.

-Soft spots in the flooring is another item to look for on your checklist during an inspection in Northern Kentucky or Cincinnati.
+Soft spots in the flooring is another item to look for on your checklist during an inspection in Greater Cincinnati Area or Cincinnati.
 You will want to be extremely thorough in this matter.
 Try to stand on every available square foot of flooring and feel for softness.
 Sit down on a closed toilet and see if the floor seems to show signs of strain, which could indicate out of sight leaks.
 This includes the bathtub, where you may wish to stand and give a solid bounce, to check for solidness underneath.